midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ================
 Used to include another modules in a module by using the require function and specifying the path inside it

-we cant access the varibales, functions and methods inside a module in aother module by just using the require function, because the modules are protecting their variables and functions from leaking
+we can access the varibales, functions and methods inside a module in aother module by just using the require function, because the modules are protecting their variables and functions from leaking

 the protection will help to reuse the variable and function names in another modules if we need